dato3/Final-Project/README.md

 ## Phase 10

 So in a final Phase of our Project we have to write a page long project report, which is in a Phase#10 folder.
 And time slot chosen for a presentation is 30 April 10AM - 10:15AM.
 Also we have to prepare the presentation which is also in a Phase#10 folder.
-The prerecorded video of our project is [here](AlmasSsylka).
+The prerecorded video of our project is https://www.youtube.com/watch?v=MpFQxkonEA8 .